-Configure and Start the Anzo DU Services
+Configure and Start the DU Services

-Once the Anzo Unstructured (AU) cluster is installed, Cambridge Semantics recommends that you set up leader and worker services to ensure that AU runs as the Anzo service user and can access the data that other platform components write to the shared file system.
+Once the cluster is installed, Cambridge Semantics recommends that you set up leader and worker services to ensure that applications run as the platform service user and can access the data that other platform components write to the shared file system.
 Follow the instructions below to configure the services.

-Note Root user privileges are required to complete these tasks.
+Root user privileges are required to complete these tasks.

-- 1. Configure and Start the Leader Service - 2.
+- Configure and Start the Leader Service - 2.
 Configure and Start the Worker Service